Puyehue National Park

 Salto del Indio, Puyehue

-Parque Nacional Puyehue, created in 1941 and expanded in 1950 and 1981, it is managed by the National Forestry Corporation.
+Parque Nacional Puyehue, established in 1941 and expanded in 1950 and 1981, is managed by the National Forestry Corporation.
 It is part of the Temperate Rainforests of the Southern Andes Biosphere Reserve and covers an area of 107,000 hectares.

-It is located 80 Km.
-East of the city of Osorno, between the regions of Los Lagos and Los Rios, considered the entrance to northern Chilean Patagonia.
-Puyehue is divided into three sectors: Antillanca, Anticura and Aguas Calientes, which offer different natural attractions and tourist services.
+Located 80 km east of the city of Osorno, the park lies between the Los Lagos and Los Rios regions and is considered the gateway to northern Chilean Patagonia.
+Puyehue is divided into three sectors: Antillanca, Anticura, and Aguas Calientes, each offering different natural attractions and tourist services.

-Puyehue offers a wide variety of natural landscapes, including volcanoes, lakes, rivers, forests and hot springs.
-It also has a rich biodiversity of flora and fauna that can be appreciated on its trails and viewpoints.
-In the past, this part of Chile was inhabited by some Huilliche communities, the southernmost branch of the Mapuche people.
-Many of the local legends have their origin in this ancestral period.
+Puyehue features a diverse range of natural landscapes, including volcanoes, lakes, rivers, forests, and hot springs.
+The park also boasts rich biodiversity of flora and fauna, which can be explored through its trails and viewpoints.
+Historically, this region was inhabited by Huilliche communities, the southernmost branch of the Mapuche people.
+Many local legends originate from this ancestral period.

 Climate

-The climate of the whole area is Temperate Rainy, with heavy rains, which occur throughout the year with an average annual rainfall of 3000 mm.
-The temperature varies between 5°C and 18°C or slightly higher, depending on the season and altitude.
+The climate of the entire area is temperate and rainy, with heavy rainfall occurring throughout the year, averaging 3,000 mm annually.
+Temperatures range between 41°F and 64°F, or slightly higher, depending on the season and altitude.

-During the Winter, in the area near the Andes, the rains turn into snow, with temperatures ranging between -8º C an 10º C.
+In winter, in the area near the Andes, the rain turns into snow, with temperatures ranging from 17°F to 50°F.

 Location of Puyehue